lizthrilla/SDG-interviewee-questions/Questions.md

 - How diverse is the company?
 - How diverse is the team I will be on?

+### Continued learning

+- Does the company provide access to udemy, pluralsight or other sites for continuing education?
+- If the company doesn't provide access, is there a learning fund available?
+- If not a learning fund, can I be reimbursed if I buy courses on udemy?

 ## Work

 - Does the team practice Agile?
 Kaban or scrum?